It’s a bird! It’s a plane! No, it’s Super… brain?

 And if you’re thinking your brain is anything less than amazing, it’s time to snap out of that mindset right now.
 You’re so much smarter than you think you are.
 And even if you’re an old dog, there’s no age limit to learning new tricks.
-In fact, according to Jim Kwik, a brain performance expert and author of Mindvalley’s Superbrain Quest, there are ways you can make yourself smarter, and here are seven super simple habits that will help you do so.
+In fact, according to Jim Kwik, a brain performance expert, there are ways you can make yourself smarter, and here are seven super simple habits that will help you do so.

 Boost Your Smarts With These 7 Habits